 Difference Between Joint Venture vs Partnership

-Here we have to first understand that even if we talk about Joint Venture or Partnership both are the forms of business which mean that the ultimate purpose in both terms is to earn a profit.
-So here names and processes are different but the ultimate objective of both joint ventures vs partnership terms are the same.
+Here we have to first understand that even if we talk about Joint Venture or Partnership, both are forms of business which mean that the ultimate purpose in both terms is to earn a profit.
+So here, names and processes are different, but the ultimate objective of both joint ventures vs partnership terms are the same.

 What is Joint Venture?

-Now first we understand the meaning of two words that are Joint and Venture, what do these two words mean?
+Now first, we understand the meaning of two words are Joint and Venture; what do these two words mean?

 - Joint: It means something that can be done or completed together.

 So basically, Joint Venture means Joint business, so it is the meaning of the Joint Venture.
 Now let’s understand the concepts of the Joint Venture with the help of the small example.

 Let’s say there is a person called John and Andy, and both of these persons are builders by profession.
 John has his office in California, and in California, he has undertaken lots of projects.
 Andy has his office in Santiago, and in Santiago, he has undertaken lots of projects.
 So both are working separately, but they know each other because they are in the same profession.
 Now let’s say John has $20 Million, and Andy also has $20 Million.